-The Parks Maintenance Department is responsible for the daily operation and maintenance of 18.64 acres of land that is sued for public park purposes.
-The Department also oversees park development projects.
+The Parks Maintenance Department is responsible for the daily operation and maintenance of 18.64 acres of land that is used for public park purposes and park construction projects.

-The Park Maintenance Department is funded primarily by state revenue sharing, in lieu of tax revenue, grants, donations and miscellaneous revenue.
+The Park Maintenance Department is funded primarily by state revenue sharing, in lieu of tax revenues, grants, engraved brick sales, engraved brick proceeds, donations and miscellaneous revenue.

 COLUMBIA CITY PARKS